Reduce(`+`, 1:5)

 21.7 Row-wise folds with c_across()

 Reduce() folds across the elements of a list.
-In Section 19.8, you saw across() fold a function across the columns of a data frame.
+In Section 19.8, you saw across() apply a function across the columns of a data frame.
 But what about folding across columns within a single row?
 That is a row-wise reduction, and dplyr::c_across() handles it.

 The setup is rowwise(), which tells dplyr to treat each row as a group of one: